 Kailynn Mackenzie is a kindergarten teacher at Mandarin Oaks Elementary School.
 She grew up on the west coast in California and Nevada.
 Ms. Mackenzie graduated with her Bachelor’s Degree in Early Childhood Education from the University of Georgia.
 After school, she teaches arts and crafts and STEM classes for grades k-5.
 She is passionate about technology and play based learning in the classroom - education that centers around problem solving and developing social and cognitive skills.
 Ms. Mackenzie enjoys painting, listening to music, building on Minecraft, and spending time with family and friends.

-Christina Swindell has been at Mandarin Oaks for 14 years (and counting).
+Christina Swindell has been at Mandarin Oaks for 18 years (and counting).
 Although she was born in Michigan, she moved to Jacksonville at a young age and has never left.
 After attending The Bolles School for grades K-12, she went on to the University of North Florida and graduated in 2004 with a Bachelor’s Degree.
-Shortly after, she joined the MOE family, and spent her first 11 years teaching First Grade before moving to Kindergarten.
+Shortly after, she joined the MOE family and spent her first 11 years teaching First Grade before moving to Kindergarten.
 She is a model for small group instruction and her students enjoy the variety of her lessons.
 Whether she is singing, dancing, or working with her students individually, everyone is actively engaged in a positive, creative, and fun learning environment.
-Ms. Swindell is ESOL endorsed, a Professional Development Facilitator, and a mentor for University of North Florida student interns.
-When not at work, she spends time with her adorable and lively 5 year old daughter, spending time at the beach, and travelling.
+Ms. Swindell is ESOL endorsed, served as a Professional Development Facilitator for 5 years, and has mentored University of North Florida student interns.
+When not at work, she spends time with her adorable and lively 9-year-old daughter, spending time at the beach, and traveling.